 In-depth information on bullying in the workplace

-Getting to root causes of workplace bullying - why and how bullies bully - is key to preventation and effective action.
+Getting to root causes of workplace bullying - why and how bullies bully - is key to prevention and effective action.

 Why and how do bullies bully?
 Very simply - bullies avoid dealing with their own issues.
 They can't acknowledge their own anxieties and have to get rid of their bad feelings about themselves.
 They take defensive actions.
 For example, they keep any feelings of 'goodness' for themselves and project their feelings of 'badness' outwards.
 In their minds they are good and others are bad, failures, incompetent etc. They test boundaries of others to find a 'container' for their unwanted and unacknowledged aspects of themselves.
 When projections (and perceptions) become fixed, the bullying begins in earnest.

-Whether a target becomes a victim (a container) depends on his/her inner resilience, ability to set boundaries, and gain support from e.g. colleagues, HR staff, EAPs, counsellors and family and friends.
+Whether a target becomes a victim (a container), or not, depends on his/her inner resilience, ability to set boundaries, and gain support from e.g. colleagues, HR staff, EAPs, counsellors and family and friends.

 But bullying isn't just about individuals.
-It arises out of systems - cultures and structures, from group behaviour, and interpersonal relationships too.
+As this website shows - it arises out of organisational systems, from cultures and structures, from group behaviour, and from interpersonal relationships too.

-In the workplace, and elsewhere in schools and the home, unrealistic expectations, vacuums of support, inconsistencies between resources and demands, lack of trust, insecurity, envy, and shame etc - generate the potential for bullying.
+In the workplace, and elsewhere in schools, homes, and society, unrealistic expectations, vacuums of support, inconsistencies between resources and demands, lack of trust, insecurity, envy, and shame etc. - all generate the potential for bullying.